JustWhit3/arsenalgear-py/cpp/doc/Code structure.md

 Complete definition: `template <typename T> extern inline T roundoff( const T& value, const unsigned char prec )`

-Usage: it is used to round the value of a floating point at the `prec` decimal point.
+Usage: it is used to round the value of a floating point at the `prec` decimal point after comma.

 Example usage: `agr::roundoff( 123.4, 2 )`